genestack/user-docs/docs/user-guide/doc-odm-user-guide/how-to-sc-hdf5-transformations.md

 ---

-## How to create Sample, Library, or Preparation groups from your H5AD file
+## How to create or update Sample, Library, or Preparation groups from your H5AD file

 Use this when your study does not yet have SLP groups in ODM, or when you want to derive biosample-level attributes from the cell metadata.